vatpac-technology/sops/docs/terminal/scherger.md

 The [SG MIL CTR](#sg-mil-ctr) **is not** activated by default.

 #### SUA in Enroute Airspace
-Military operations taking place in SUA in enroute airspace are outside the jurisdiction of TN TCU.
+Military operations taking place in SUA in enroute airspace are outside the jurisdiction of SG TCU.

 Upon receiving [airways clearance coordination from SMC](#smc-to-sg-tcu) of an aircraft intending to operate in a currently inactive SUA in enroute airspace, TN TCU must give **heads up** coordination to relevant enroute controllers.